nkiyohara/nsf-rl/docs/generate_random_dmp_dataset.md

 ## Overview
 - Samples Planar DMP configurations and executes them inside the PushT environment to build supervision data for conditional flow models.
-- Records both the intended DMP targets and the full environment interaction (observations, rewards, per-step info) so models can learn from raw rollouts.
+- Records the intended DMP targets and the full environment interaction as rewards and serialised per-step `info` (instead of saving raw observations).
 - Optionally captures rollout videos for quick qualitative inspection.
 Progress is displayed with `tqdm` to show how many trajectories have finished.

 ## Runtime Dependencies
 - `gymnasium` and `gym-pusht` for environment simulation.
-- `h5py` for writing structured HDF5 datasets.
 - `imageio` + `imageio-ffmpeg` for video export when `--video-samples > 0`.
 - `numpy` for sampling and tensor manipulation.
 - `tqdm` for progress bars.